icatproject/icatproject.github.io/content/about/index.md

 - [OCTOPUS](collaboration/facilities/octopus/)

 ### Who develops ICAT?
 ICAT is developed by an international collaboration.
-(TODO: list them/link to them).
 There are monthly meetings to discuss development, yearly face-to-face meetings and a steering committee which agrees the roadmap.
 To find out more, see our [Collaboration](/collaboration/) page.